 Facebook’s Audience Insights can actually help you better define your buyer personas as well, by providing demographic and lifestyle information about the people who are already connected to your Facebook page or appear in your Custom Audiences.

 LinkedIn has audience targeting capabilities similar to Facebook, but with a greater focus on professional factors, such as company type, years of experience, position within an organization, etc.:

 You’ll want to use these audience insights features to target your ads, but also to better understand your audience and create landing pages and lead nurturing content that speaks to these specific buyer personas (more on this later).

 Step 3: Optimize your landing pages

 When targeting large amounts of keywords, creating unique optimized landing pages for your ads can be a challenge.
-But directing visitors to generic product or landing pages is really wasted ad spend.
-Not only are site visitors less likely to convert, their on-site behavior can lead to lower Quality Scores, making reaching them through PPC even more challenging.
+However, directing visitors to generic product or landing pages is really wasted ad spend.
+Not only are site visitors less likely to convert, but their on-site behavior can also lead to lower Quality Scores, making reaching them through PPC even more challenging.

 The most effective PPC managers draw a strong link between audience targeting and landing page optimization.
 The more relevant a landing page is to the initial search intent or audience demographic interest, the more likely site visitors will click through, sign up, make a purchase, etc.